Grow relationships with children, community and contacts

 How much do they contribute to the life of the church?

-As the children get older, they often disappear: to the point where many now think it is normal for teenagers to leave the church and their Christian beginnings.
+Beware the Pied Piper Phenomenon!
+Many churches have a lot of children involved in activities on Sunday, and in the week offer parent and toddler groups, after-school clubs etc. As the children get older, they frequently seem to 'disappear', to the point where many now think it is normal for teenagers to leave the church and their Christian beginnings.